-Continuing Education: We offer training to enable our employees to perform their duties in our highly regulated industry.
-We also strive to cultivate a culture that promotes ongoing learning by encouraging employees to seek further education and growth experiences, helping them build rewarding careers.
+Onboarding and Continuing Education: Beginning with our 12-month new employee onboarding program with multiple touchpoints, we offer training to enable our employees to perform their duties in our highly regulated industry.
+We also strive to cultivate a culture that promotes ongoing learning by encouraging employees to seek further education and growth experiences, helping them build rewarding careers and creating connections to further a sense of belonging.
 We have introduced online programming to facilitate access to our learning and development offerings in addition to our in-person programs.
-Many training courses are designed to improve accessibility for people with disabilities and other unique needs.
-Across Lilly, we are continuously working to design learning experiences to be more inclusive and effective.
-In addition, we have implemented development tools and resources for all employees, improved our talent programs and processes to provide broader access to information, and increased transparency regarding career development and advancement at Lilly.
+Across Lilly, we are continuously working to design learning experiences to be more inclusive and effective, including by improving accessibility for people with disabilities and other unique needs.
+In addition, we have implemented development tools and resources for all employees, improved our talent programs and processes to provide broader access to information, implemented an 18-month leadership curriculum focused on developing five essential skills for new leaders, and increased transparency regarding career development and advancement at Lilly.